 The process that an editor will follow to edit an essay will vary from paper to paper depending on the standard of the written English, the effectiveness of the document structure, and the clarity of the argument.

 What do I mean by this?

 Some essays may need a lot more work than others.

-However, generally speaking, four different types of editing are involved.
+However, generally speaking, there are four different types of editing.

 The Four Types of Essay Editing

 Looking at the paper as a holistic whole to assess the effectiveness of the structure

 Developmental editing involves looking at the big picture.
 For example, when editing a dissertation, the editor will take a step back and consider what the dissertation is about and what the main topics of interest are.
 He or she will then help the author to develop a broad outline to support the flow and structure of the dissertation.

 Typically, by the time you have produced the first draft of your dissertation, you will have developed a clear hypothesis, structured your main ideas, and developed an overall direction for your writing.
 If your first draft is not yet clearly structured, it is highly likely that you will require a rewriting, as opposed to editing, service.

 • Reorganize the structure to ensure the main arguments flow in an effective manner